Maksuzs2401/CNN_hardware-accelerator/README.md

 # CNN Hardware Accelerator for ECG Arrhythmia Classification
 This project implements a 5-layer Convolutional neural network for real-time ECG heartbeat classification on an FPGA.
 The model is trained in python
-and implemented on FPGA in systemverilog.
+and implemented on an FPGA in systemverilog.
 The four different states of classifications are: Normal, Supraventricular, Ventricular,
 Fusion and Unknown/Paced.

 > **Current Status:** Active Development.
-The Python software training pipeline is complete.
-The FPGA hardware pipeline is complete up to Layer 4 (Dense Layer).
-The final Argmax classification layer is currently being implemented in RTL.
+The Python software training pipeline is under mdification, decided to reduce the number of dense layers to 1.
+The FPGA hardware pipeline is complete. **The FPGA model passed the test with dummy/known values.** The final testing is to be done on actual trained weights.

 ## Project Team & Roles
-- **_Sujal Makwana:_** Lead Hardware Engineer
+- **_Sujal Makwana (B.Tech ECE, LDCE):_** Lead Hardware Engineer
 – Contribution: Designing FPGA architecture, RTL design (SystemVerilog).
-- **_Devankit Shukla:_** Lead Machine Learning Engineer
+- **_Devankit Shukla (DCP,Seneca Polytechnic):_** Lead Machine Learning Engineer
 – Contribution: ECG data preprocessing, software training in Python,
 and exporting the quantized weights for hardware use.
 ---